![]() |

 Most collectors of early electronic calculators will sooner or later ask themselves: „How old is this piece of history in my hands“?
 The answer is quiet easy, in conjunction with the pictured albums here in the Datamath Calculator Museum you get a rough estimate of the timeframe each calculator was built.
 Some models had a very short lifetime, e.g. the rare SR-16 was manufactured between October 1974 and early 1975.
 Other calculators stayed longer, the famous TI-68 was introduced 1991 and was available in some countries till the year 2000.
 If you inspect the calculators manufactured by Texas Instruments carefully you will notice small numbers stamped with ink on the body shell, embossed in the plastic mold or printed on the license plate.
 These numbers look typically like 314, 2676 ATA or I1090.
 If you study this article carefully you’ll learn that the first calculator is a Datamath Version 2 manufactured April, 1973, the second calculator was produced in the Abilene, TX facility and the third is a modern, Taiwanese LCD calculator.
 Interested in getting more information?

-Starting with the introduction of both the Datamath and the early Desktop calculators Texas Instruments used visible ink to stamp the manufacturing date on the back of the calculator housing using a 3-digit code.
+Starting with the introduction of both the Datamath and the early Desktop calculators Texas Instruments used visible ink to stamp the manufacturing date on the back of the calculator housing using a 3-digit Date code.
 Unfortunately in most cases the ink got lost over the time on the polished surfaces of the early calculators.
 Later models like the TI-2550 or Exactra line used a structured surface and the ink is more durable.
-Some calculators like the SR-50 got the date code printed on hidden places like the internal plastic frame below the battery pack.
+Some calculators like the SR-50 got the Date code printed on hidden places like the internal plastic frame below the battery pack.
 If you can read only parts of the numbers you should open the calculator and search the manufacturing date on the integrated circuits to limit the possible date range.
 Calculators introduced in the year 1976 or later use another coding with 4-digits embossed into the mold of the rear case shell.
 This method was durable, in some cases the readability is limited due to bad adjusted temperature or pressure of the tooling.
 With the TI-1750, the first Texas Instruments calculator produced in Japan another coding scheme using 3-digits was introduced.
 These early LCD-calculators with their metal housing got small adhesive license plates carrying the model designation, serial number, date and origin of manufacturing.
 Later far East products use a novel 4-digit coding for the date of manufacturing.

 You should be able to decipher 5 different coding schemes of the manufacturing date to cover all calculators and related products manufactured by Texas Instruments.
 In addition you get in most cases the information of the place of manufacturing.

-3-digit date code
+3-digit Date code

 Early calculators introduced between the years 1972 and 1975 make use of a three digit code to define the week and year of manufacturing.